hack3n/maldev-build/README.md

 ### Installation

-Start with a clean Windowsali VM, then run `build.ps1`
+Start with a clean Windows VM, then run `build.ps1`
 ```bash

 ```